-Mr. Harlan went to school at UC Berkeley and his first introduction to the Napa Valley was in 1959 (at this time, Napa served the purpose of weekend getaways for taking his dates from Berkeley).
+Harlan went to school at the University of California Berkeley; his first introduction to the Napa Valley was in 1959 (at this time, Napa served the purpose of weekend getaways for bringing his dates up from Berkeley).
 Lured by the natural beauty and eventually by the potential for growing wine grapes his visits became more frequent.
 His passion for wine started in his teens.
 Mr. Harlan attended the opening day of Robert Mondavi’s winery in 1966 and by this time was already nurturing a dream of owning his own wine estate (although perhaps he didn’t realize at the time, that Robert Mondavi Winery would one day be one of his ‘neighbors’.

-He traveled to Europe and visited some of the great European estates all the while taking copious notes.
+He traveled to Europe and visited some of the great estates in Burgundy and Bordeaux all the while taking copious notes.
 He fell in love with Bordeaux and was taken in with the quality and consistency of the wines from these estates.

 The property is meticulously maintained.
-The vines were originally planted by David Abreu and overseen for 15 years – his role today is more of a consultant with viticulturist Mary Haher handling the day to day vineyard management.
-The elevation ranges from just above the valley floor at 150 feet to their high point at 1200 feet but the vineyards are only planted between about 300 to 500 feet.
+The vines were originally planted by David Abreu and overseen for 15 years – his role today is more of a consultant with noted viticulturist Mary Haher handling the in-house day to day vineyard management.
+The properties elevation ranges from just above the valley floor at 150 feet to their high point at 1200 feet but the vineyards are only planted between about 300 to 500 feet.

 Harlan’s first “vintage” was 1987 but this was not released.
 Neither was the 88 or the 89.
 1990 was their first released commercial vintage (very small production), and at a price point of $65 when it was released in 1996, sounds affordable today, but was among the higher priced wines of that vintage.
 The 1991 was also released simultaneously.
 Harlan was not in a hurry to push wine to market after purchasing the property.
 Mr. Harlan’s focus on Harlan Estate has always been a long term one – thinking out decades in the future.

 For a winery with such instant name recognition, the entrance is very unassuming.
-The winery itself is perched on top of hill surrounded by native oaks and other vegetation on top of a small knoll.
-As they say, “we let the views do the heavy lifting around here” – looking East you have views of the entire central part of Napa Valley – all across Oakville.
+The winery itself is nestled among native oaks and other vegetation on top of a small knoll.
+As they say, “we let the views do the heavy lifting around here” – looking east one has views of the entire central part of Napa Valley – a panoramic vista across Oakville.

 The winery was designed by well-known architect Howard Backen (he and Bill Harlan have worked together for a number of years).
 Backen’s wineries are built to be unobtrusive from the outside, but perhaps make a statement on the inside.
-He has designed a number of high end winery facilities in Napa including Ovid, Dana Estate and nearby Futo Estate.
+He has designed a number of premium winery properties in the Napa Valley including Ovid, Dana Estate and nearby Futo Estate.

 The focus on quality is clearly evident when entering the winery.
 Cleanliness and aesthetics are key here.
 All barrels are perfectly lined up using a laser sight.
 They stay lined up until bottling; Harlan does not rack the barrels.
 Nevertheless, this is a working winery and function is blended seamlessly with form.

-Only perfectly ripe berries are allowed to begin fermentation.
+Only perfectly ripe berries are allowed to begin fermentation using indigenous yeasts.
 The grapes are picked and carefully taken to the winery in small picking bins; the fruit then undergoes triage (triple sorting, cluster, destemmer and finally by hand).
 The wine is fermented in large oak open top casks which are used for 3 harvests and then traded out for new ones.
 From the fermentation room, the wine is gravity fed to the cellar below.

 Bob Levy has been involved in the wine making side of the operations since day one (before Harlan he was involved at Merryvale) and was winemaker for many years until more recently.
 Today his role is Director of Winegrowing and Cory Empting has taken over as their full time winemaker.
 All critical blending decisions are always made by the core Harlan team as well as flying French consulting winemaker Michel Rolland.

-The 2006 Harlan Proprietary Red has simultaneous power and elegance; it is an interesting and an intense wine with lots of flavor and structure.
+The 2006 Harlan Estate Proprietary Red has simultaneous power and elegance; it is an intriguing and an intense wine filled with rich flavor and structure.
 Winemaker Bob Levy likes to talk about “tannin development” (which is a critical part of their winemaking program).
 This vintage certainly has this but not in an overtly bold way – rather the tannins are integrated well in the wine’s finish.
-The 2006 is an intense layered luscious wine on the palate which delivers plenty of flavor.
+The 2006 is an intense layered luscious wine on the palate.
 The elegant bouquet shows notes of sweet cassis, brown chocolate and darker fruits including cherry and blackberry.
 The finish is extremely long.
-This is a wine built to age but there is certainly no argument from yours truly in drinking it now!
+This is a wine built to age but we will not argue with anyone about drinking it now.
+An impressive showing.

-Harlan’s wine label certainly has an interesting story.
-It was designed and still is printed by a private printing / engraving company who used to print the currency of the USA before the U.S. Treasury.
-The idea was to create a label that looked like an engraving for a bottle that by itself was to be a piece of art.
+Harlan’s wine label has an interesting story.
+It was designed and still is printed by a private printing / engraving company who used to print the United States currency before the U.S. Treasury was established.
+The idea was to create a label that looked like an engraving for a bottle, that by itself was a piece of art.

 Surprisingly Harlan has distribution in about 35 states and 30 countries – yet with a production of only 1800 cases and their price point, distribution is very selective.
-Locally you can find the wine at times, at several wine shops including 750 Wines and St. Helena Wine Merchants and St. Helena Wine Center (all in the town of St. Helena).
-Harlan sells direct, but you must be on their mailing list.
+Locally one can find the wine at times, at several wine shops including 750 Wines and at the Oakville Grocery.
+Harlan sells direct, but one must be on their mailing list.
 To join the waiting list, visit: www.harlanestate.com